Baby-Gear Rental Points|Hygiene & Safety First, Application Routing & Fee Payment Cashback

 Baby gear like cribs, strollers, car seats, and carriers has a limited period of use, since children grow fast.
 Many items are needed only in the newborn period, or just the few months of a postpartum stay at one's parents' home, and buying them leaves you struggling for storage afterward.
 That's exactly why, for such large, short-term baby gear, "renting" can be cheaper than "buying."
 And since baby-gear rental is a category where the application/contract can be a point-site contract offer, there's room to cashback the rental itself.

-This article organizes baby-gear rental points in the flow of "cashback the application/contract via routing," "judge 'rent' vs 'buy' by period of use," "pay the fee with a cashback method," and "confirm hygiene/safety and return conditions."
+This article organizes baby-gear rental points in the flow of "cashback the application/contract via routing," "judge 'rent' vs 'buy' by period of use," "learn which items suit rental," "pay the fee with a cashback method," and "confirm hygiene/safety and return conditions."
 But the first thing to convey: since it's something a baby uses, hygiene and safety come before anything.
 It's not something to choose by fee or cashback.
 For buying baby goods see the baby & childcare guide, for toy subscriptions the toy-subscription guide, and for maternity the maternity guide.

 Scenes Where Baby-Gear Rental Pays Off